cbhacks/CrashEdit/README.md

      their incorrect CID
    * Patch NSD still uses computed CID's for entry chunks
  * Unprocessed chunks are labeled their raw ID field in hex
+ * C1 colored animation frames can now also use the existing normal C1 animation frame editor; note however the UI has not been updated for this purpose:
+   * R/G/B Colors (unsigned) are displayed as X/Y/Z normals (signed)
+   * To enter color channel values below 128, enter them as-is
+   * To enter color channel values of 128 or greater, subtract 256 from them first

 ## Changes for developers